bohdanaTyshchenko/projectDevelopmentA1/README.md

-# projectDevelopmentA1
+# projectDevelopmentA4
-This repository is created for Project Development Class A1.
+This repository is created for Project Development Class A4.

 INTRODUCTION
 ------------

 This project is a Time bank application.
 It was created with HTML, CSS and JavaScript.
-It doesn't conatain any functuionality, it was created in order to demonstrate my skills in front-end development.
+It doesn't contain any functuionality, it was created in order to demonstrate my skills in front-end development.

 INSTALLATION